 The Willmar area hosts emerging regional technologies in the fields of food manufacturing, robotics, and advanced agriculture.
 Companies like Select Genetics, Nova-Tech Engineering, DI Labs, Epitopix, and RELCO have access to a thriving, highly-skilled workforce provided by Ridgewater College and the University of Minnesota's Mid-Central Research and Outreach Center (MCROC).
-Cooperation with educational programs and Ridgewater College allow business leaders to help prepare the future workforce.
+Cooperation with educational programs and the Ridgewater College allows business leaders to help prepare the future workforce.